makersacademy/airport_challenge/README.md

 To land a plane use "airport.clear_to_land(plane)"
 To get a plane to take off use "airport.clear_to_take_off(plane)"

-The capacity of the aiport is set to five planes by default - you cannot land a plane if the airport is full
+The capacity of the airport is set to five planes by default - you cannot land a plane if the airport is full

 The airport checks the weather before a plane takes off or lands.
 If the weather is "stormy" the airport will not allow the plane to do either.